RoastyPotato27/my-projects-/README.md

 * Add more advanced projects
 * Improve code structure and readability
 * Add comments and documentation to each script
-* Create a GUI version of some tools
+* Create GUI versions of some tools

 ---

-## ⚠️ Disclaimer
+## ⚠️ Note

-Some scripts (like the "scamming machine") are created for educational or experimental purposes only and should not be used maliciously.
+Some file names are humorous (like the "scamming machine"), but all projects are harmless and created for learning and entertainment purposes.

+---

 ## 📄 License